yaahc/rustconf/rust-for-non-systems-programmers.md

 <slide class=image-slide>

 ![A screenshot of the rust-lang.org website in late 2018.
-The headline reads "Rust is a systems programming languaeg that runs blazingly fast, prevents segfaults, and guarantees thread safety."](img/rust-2018-11-30.png)
+The headline reads "Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety."](img/rust-2018-11-30.png)